silentorb/marloth-story/books/fairytale/part4.md

 and a number of half-men when she suddenly jolted up as though she had stepped on a nail.

-"She has escaped!" shrieked the Lady Mediev.
+"She has escaped!" shrieked the Lady.
 All of the half-men turned to stare at her nervously.
 "You mean the girl?"
 One of them asked, twisting his cap in his hand.